Background pattern

 Children and adolescents

-The use of Anagastra is not recommended in children as it has not been tested in children under 12 years.
+The use of Anagastra is not recommended in children as it has not been tested in children under 12 years of age.

-Anagastra may affect the efficacy of other medications, inform your doctor if you are taking:
+Anagastra may affect the efficacy of other medicines.
+Tell your doctor if you are taking:

-- Medications such as ketoconazole, itraconazole, and posaconazole (used for fungal infections) or erlotinib (used for certain types of cancer) as Anagastra may make these and other medications not work correctly.
+• Medicines such as ketoconazole, itraconazole, and posaconazole (used to treat fungal infections) or erlotinib (used to treat certain types of cancer), as Anagastra may make these and other medicines not work properly.

-- Warfarin and phenprocoumon, which affect blood clotting.
+• Warfarin and phenprocoumon, which affect blood coagulation.
+You may need additional monitoring.

 You may need additional monitoring.

-- Methotrexate (used to treat rheumatoid arthritis, psoriasis, and cancer), if you are taking methotrexate, your doctor may temporarily discontinue Anagastra treatment as pantoprazole may increase methotrexate levels in the blood.
+• Methotrexate (used to treat rheumatoid arthritis, psoriasis, and cancer).
+If you are taking methotrexate, your doctor may temporarily stop treatment with Anagastra because pantoprazole may increase methotrexate levels in the blood.

 • Rifampicin (used to treat infections).